dracodoc/mischelper/README.md

 These functions are very simple in concept but may save you some time.

 ## Updates
+**2020.01.13**

+Addin will work on either selected text or current line.

 **2019.12.10**

 Removed some package depdencies so that the addin can be installed with minimal requirements, and only install needed packages when the feature requires it.